IBM/dbb-zappbuild/REPORT.md

 ### Pre-requisites

-Technically, this feature analyzes the list of changed files and queries the collection of other applications within the DBB WebApp, so it requires that the other applications are also processed through the CI/CD pipeline with DBB.
-It requires a repository connection.
+Technically, this feature analyzes the list of changed files for the current application and then queries the collections of other applications within the DBB WebApp.
+Therefore, to fully analyze cross application impacts, the other applications must also be part of and processed through the CI/CD pipeline with DBB.
+It requires a DBB WebApp repository connection.

 ### Configuration

 You can configure the feature through [application-conf/reports.properties](samples/application-conf/reports.properties).
+Please check out the description of the properties also in [README.md](samples/application-conf/README.md#reportsproperties)

 Within the property file, you can activate it and further configure a filter to run the analysis only for a subset of files in your repository see `reportExternalImpactsAnalysisFileFilter` and limit the scope of the external collections (see `reportExternalImpactsCollectionPatterns`), which should be queried.
 ### Sample invocation

 In the below sample, the MortgageApplication was split into two applications App-EPSC and App-EPSM to demonstrate the feature from a user perspective: